When you come together to eat, wait for one another.

 The universal call to a common faith and order inspires our service in the Church, in partnership with seminaries and in friendship with Christians across parties and opinions — Catholic, Protestant, liberal, conservative, evangelical, charismatic.
 Through conferences, consultations, and other initiatives, Covenant joins the Living Church Foundation in its work of reconciliation and renewal.
 We eat together as we “wait for one another” in the single body of the One whose blood is our new covenant (1 Cor.
 11:33).

 Covenant was founded by Craig Uffman and Christopher Wells in August of 2007 and took its place within the ministry of the Living Church Foundation in late 2009.
-Articles from 2007 to 2012 are available in our online archive, but it is currently being updated.
+Articles from 2007 to 2012 are normally available in our online archive, but it is currently being updated.
 Zachary Guiliano became Covenant’s editor in August 2014.